Pietr the Latvian: Plot summary

-Meanwhile, a forensic examination of the body leads Maigret to the seaside town of Fécamp, and to the family of a Norwegian sea captain, Olaf Swaan, another man who matches Peter's description.
-While staking out the house, he follows another, identical, man, an itinerant Russian, later named Fyodor Yurevich.
-Maigret follows him back to Paris, to a flop-house in the Marais district where he is found to live with a prostitute, Anna Gorskin.
+A forensic examination of the victim leads Maigret to the seaside town of Fécamp, and to the family of a Norwegian sea captain, Olaf Swaan.
+Olaf's wife, Bethe, says he is at sea, but her description of him matches Pietr's.
+Maigret stakes out the house and sees a man who matches Pietr's description emerge.
+He follows him to a bar, where he is told that the man is an itinerant Russian and a drunkard.
+Maigret follows him back to Paris, then to a cheap hotel in the Marais district where he learns that the Russian is named Fyodor Yurevich and lives with a Jewish woman, Anna Gorskin.
+Maigret calls two detectives to stake out the hotel.